 - For each method that simulates a click or double-click on a tree view item, you can specify the desired item using its index or label.
 When specifying the item label, you can use the asterisk wildcard (“*”) to indicate a substring of any length and the question mark wildcard (“?”) to match any single character.
 See Using Wildcards.

 In addition, methods and properties can treat the item labels as case-sensitive or case-insensitive depending on the Use case-sensitive parameters project setting (you can change it on the Properties page of your project’s editor).
-For more information, see Addressing Tree View Items.
+For more information, see Addressing Tree View Items in Desktop Windows Applications.

 - If you place a pipeline character ("|") at the beginning of the item path, TestComplete considers the path as relative to the tree root item.
 Otherwise the item path is considered as relative to the currently selected item.